 Occlusion or patching remains the gold standard for amblyopia treatment in children.
 It is designed to treat amblyopia itself, and not the underlying cause, such as anisometropia and strabismus.
 Therefore, corrective glasses are sometimes just as important as patching in the whole process of amblyopia treatment.
 Click here to find out more about whether amblyopia itself or the underlying cause that lead to amblyopia development should be addressed first.

 Patching is a very effective treatment for amblyopia that encourages the kids to use the amblyopic eye while the sound eye is being occluded.
 Where the patching does not stack up all that well is the adherence, primarily because children often find it boring and annoying.

 Vision training boosts stereovision

 Vision training solutions such as AmblyoPlay stimulate the amblyopic eye in a similar fashion to patching.
 They can be used monocularly with the sound eye occluded or binocularly in the form of binocular dichoptic vision therapy that simultaneously stimulate both eyes and also boost stereovision.
-Since properly designed vision training solutions are also more interesting for the children than patching, the adherence represents less of an issue.
+Since properly designed vision training solutions are also more interesting for children than patching, adherence represents less of an issue.